felipepossari/java-springboot-insurance-advisor/README.md

 - [Maven](https://maven.apache.org/download.cgi);
 - [Postman](https://www.postman.com/downloads/);

-Once everything installed you can follow the next steps.
+With everything installed you can follow the next steps.

 ## How to run